JourneyDocker/ASFclaim/README.md

 ### How It Works

 1. **GitHub Gist Integration**: The tool retrieves a list of free Steam packages from a specified GitHub Gist (set by the `GIST_ID` environment variable).
+   - To avoid GitHub API rate limits, you can optionally provide a `GITHUB_TOKEN` environment variable with a GitHub Personal Access Token with the gist scope.
 2. **Processed Licenses**: It keeps track of which codes have already been processed to avoid claiming the same package multiple times.
 3. **Claiming Process**: The tool claims free Steam packages by sending commands to ASF (ArchiSteamFarm).
 4. **Interval-based Processing**: The tool processes up to **40 codes per interval** (as defined by `ASF_CLAIM_INTERVAL`, in hours).
 This ensures that the tool can claim available packages at a steady pace without hitting the Steam API limit.